 The ACLU has made a useful post talking about the Department of Justice’s released statistics about their surveillance activities.
 Surveillance is up.
 Section 215 is sunsetting.
 Osama is dead.
 What now?
-The government more than quadrupled its use of secret … Continue reading

 Mother Jones had a good article (print version) about the Connecticut librarians [“radical bookworms” in MJ’s terms, oy!] who fought the USA PATRIOT Act.
 It’s a little overblown, in my opinion, but has a good sequence of events.
 Worth understanding that though the National Security Letter of USAPA was deemed unconstitutional, many other parts of the USA PATRIOT Act are still with us and will be into this next administration.
 More Daily Kos discussion on this topic yesterday.

 The EFF has just reported that the gag order provisions in the USA PATRIOT Act concerning National Security Letters are unconstitutional.
 This is NOT the Connecticut case, but a related one concerning the records of an internet service provider.
 Here is more explanation from the ACLU and a link to the decision (pdf).
 The decision claims this gag order provision of the USA PATRIOT Act is unconstituional because “it does not afford adequate procedural safeguardd, and because it is not a sufficiently narrowly tailored restriction on protected speech.”